What Is Delayed Ejaculation ?

 Well, no, it's not.
 Even if it feels that way, it's not.
 There's something else going on.
 Something to do with how aroused or excited you are during sex.
 You see, if you're going to feel good sensations during sex, your mind has to be in the game too, as well as your penis.

-The truth is that for lots of men, delayed ejaculation is caused by emotional and psychological stuff.
+The truth is that for lots of men, delayed, slow, late or non-existent ejaculation during sex with a partner is caused by emotional and psychological stuff.

 And, fair to say, it's also often down to the way you learned to masturbate as a teenager.